 In 2014-2015 I lived in Iceland for about a year and while being there I executed nine very different hiking trips.
 Being accustomed to hiking in the Alps, I noticed that the Icelandic mountains differ from the Alps in many ways.
 In order to help you stay safe and comfortable while hiking in this northern country, I will in the following describe what surprised me the most there – as well as give you some basic tips which will improve your “Icelandic experience”.
 If you have any additional questions about hiking in Iceland please don’t hesitate to drop me a line in the comments section below.

 Here are the 10 things you should know before going hiking in Iceland.

 The weather in Iceland is in general bad and you’ll have to be very lucky to get a sunny day for hiking.
 From the nine hiking trips that I conducted (and logged) through the period of six months none was done on a completely sunny day.
 Unsurprisingly, you are most likely to experience sunny, if not warm weather in the three summer months.
 Regardless of season, the weather can change extremely fast and the strong wind never stops blowing as there is little shelter to be found among the few trees in Iceland.
 The temperatures in summer rise up to 20 C and drop to – 10 C in winter.
 However, because of the wind chill effect, it feels much colder.
 I didn’t wear shorts or short sleeves outside even once.
-I would thus recommend you to bring windproof, waterproof and insulated clothing with you, no matter the season for your travel.
+I would thus recommend bringing windproof, waterproof and insulated clothing, no matter the season for your travel.

 2. Day length

 The day length is definitely something you should take into account before heading out on a trail.
 In summer days are extremely long (as much as 23 hours in June) and in winter extremely short (as little as 4 hours in December).
 Therefore winter isn’t the best season to go for longer hiking trips in Iceland – at least if you prefer to hike in daylight.

 3. You (probably) don’t need a guide